petrunov/NEXb-core/README.md

 ## What is this?

-This is a NEXbase Core starter kit / boilerplate for starting a new NextJS project from scratch.
+This is a NEXbase Core - an opinionated starter kit / boilerplate for starting a new NextJS project from scratch.
 It's licensed under MIT license so it is fully open sourced.
 Feel free to fork and contribute.

+## What does it give you?

+Always up to date NextJS application with configured:

+- TypeScript
+- Prettier
+- ESLint
+- StyleLint
+- Lint-staged
+- Husky

+### Pre-configured commands

+- yarn dev
+- yarn build
+- yarn start
+- yarn lint:styles
+- yarn lint
+- yarn lint:fix
+- yarn prettier
+- yarn prepare

 ## Installation